buildkite-plugins/ecs-deploy-buildkite-plugin/README.md

 ### `cluster`

 The name of the ECS cluster.

-For example: `"my-cluster"`.
+Example: `"my-cluster"`

 ### `service`

 The name of the ECS service.

-For example: `"my-service"`.
+Example: `"my-service"`

 ### `task-definition`

 The file path to the ECS task definition JSON file.

-For example: `"ecs/task.json"`.
+Example: `"ecs/task.json"`

 ### `task-family`

 The name of the task family.

-For example: `"my-task"`.
+Example: `"my-task"`

 ### `image`

 The Docker image to deploy.

-For example: `"012345.dkr.ecr.us-east-1.amazonaws.com/my-service:123"`.
+Example: `"012345.dkr.ecr.us-east-1.amazonaws.com/my-service:123"`

 ## AWS Roles